Head of Year: Mrs Ridley

 Form Teachers: Mrs Goodwin, Mr Snowdon, Miss Quinn

-Associated Teachers: Mr Driver, Mrs Robson, Miss Lancaster, Mrs Kidd
+Associated Teachers: Mr Kirk, Mrs R Clark, Mrs J Clark, Mrs Burton, Mrs Kidd

 How we praise:

 We take pride in the fact that our Year 8 students are well on their way to becoming responsible, mature and well-rounded young adults.
 We strive to give each student the opportunity to take on a role of responsibility and we currently have 18 House and Sports Captains, 30 Sports Leaders, 18 KS2 Class Buddies, 5 personal Reading Buddies and 6 students on the Schools Food Forum.
 We hope that through our actions we can foster an atmosphere of respect, friendship and kindness.
 We have high expectations for our student’s attitude towards learning and many reward systems are in place to acknowledge both effort and attainment.
-Students can be given House Points for their day to day class work as well as Merit Certificates for outstanding contributions to the school community or exceptional effort in academia.
-Towards the end of each half term we reward our students, giving them the opportunity to visit places such as The Sunderland Climbing Wall, Edinburgh Zoo and Newcastle Theatre Royal.
+Pupils collect house points individually and this total is added together with the members of their pastoral class each Tuesday.
+The house point cup is presented to the class with the highest total on a Friday at our year group assembly.
+Certificates are given when individual pupils reach 100, 250, 500 and 1000 house points.
+We also reward all sporting and musical achievement’s in this weekly assembly.
+Towards the end of each half term we reward our students for excellent behaviour, giving them the opportunity to visit places such as The Sunderland Climbing Wall, Edinburgh Zoo and Newcastle Theatre Royal Christmas Pantomine.

 What we do:

-Over the course of the year there are three fantastic residential field visits to choose from; skiing in France, environmental science in Northumberland and adrenaline sports in the Lake District.
+Over the course of the year there are three fantastic residential field visits to choose from; exploring the poetry of World War 1 in Belgium, environmental science in Northumberland and adrenaline sports in the Lake District.
 At the end of Year 8 we ask each student to take part in organising an event for our annual Fun Day where Years 5, 6 and 7 enjoy participating in competitions and fund raising activities.
 We celebrate the end of 4 years at Ovingham by hosting a Prom at Kirkly Hall where pupils receive trophies and certificates recognising their achievements throughout the year.